yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

    *Which secondary Azure region will you use?*

    - The primary region chosen above was Central US (changed from West Central US to gain Availability Zone support).
-The secondary region should be the appropriate region pair, in this case East US 2.
+The secondary region should be the appropriate region pair, in this case West US 3.

    *How will the DR be configured?
 Consider each component (web, database, AD, VPN)*.